ghorwin/AwesomeModbusMaster/README.md

 - slave ID is unknown or set to a different value (for example, when the default slave ID had been changed and someone forgot to note the new slave ID...)
 - serial connection settings are unclear (well, manually testing baud rate, parity, stop bits etc. is time consuming, how about letting the software manually scan for a valid combination)

-So, main feature of the software is to determine correct modbus settings and find out, which registers are in use, and possibly also the correct encoding of 32-bit/64-bit multi-register values.
+So, main feature of the software is to determine correct modbus settings and find out which registers are in use, and possibly also the correct encoding of 32-bit/64-bit multi-register values.

 ### Logging feature